irawoodring/343/ruby-overview/PITCHME.md

 **Overview**
 ***

-As of the time of this writing (Fall 2017), it was \#10 on the Tiobe index, up from \#13 the year before.
+As of the time of this writing (Winter 2019), it was \#16 on the Tiobe index, down from \#10 the period before.

 [Tiobe Index](https://www.tiobe.com/tiobe-index/ "Tiobe Index")
 ---